yutzhead/thinkvantage-dashboard/README.md

         # Displays a title ('Nothing') on the left, and the content of the
         # file ('/dev/null') on the right
-        yield addToListbox('Nothing', '/dev/null')
+        yield TextRow('Nothing', '/dev/null')

         # Adds a title on the left, and a progressbar with subtitle
         # on the right
-        yield addPercentageToListbox('How full is the glass?',
+        yield PercentageRow('How full is the glass?',
                 50.0,
                 "volume of liquid"
         )